Histidine91/BTA-MoreVehicles/README.md

 - Epona Prime (medium)
 - Pike (heavy)
 - Morrigu Fire Support Vehicle (assault)

-Note: No attempt has been made to ensure these vehicles are actually used by any faction.

 If you want to unlock more vehicles, add the relevant vehicle def IDs to the `TargetIDs` list in `More Vehicles/merge/mergeDef_unlockTanks.json`.